0penAGI/XDMUSIC/README.md

 )

 Expanding a Seed Track
-Extend a short seed audio into a full-length composition with create_full_track_from_seed. from xdust import create_full_track_from_seed
+Extend a short seed audio into a full-length composition with create_full_track_from_seed: from xdust import create_full_track_from_seed

 # Expand a seed track to 180 seconds